marblenix/vim-setup/readme.md

     curl -L "https://raw.githubusercontent.com/marblenix/vim-setup/master/bin/install.sh" | bash -

+Alternatively, if you don't want to remember this url, you can use the following, which points to the same file.

+    curl -L "bit.ly/marblenix-vim" | bash -

 Otherwise you can manually install with the following depending on your environment:

 1. Backup and remove `~/.vimrc` and `~/.vim`